 Five short, self-guiding trails allow visitors to enjoy the island’s natural attributes.
 The park has picnic tables.
 There are educational exhibits about the history of this site at the Visitor Center, which is open Friday through Sunday, 9:00 a.m. to 5:00 p.m.
 The Visitor Center is located at mile marker 85.5 on Windley Key near Islamorada.

 The Spanish named Cayo Vivora, or Rattlesnake Key, because its shape resembles a snake with its jaws wide open.
 Long Key was the site of a luxurious fishing resort destroyed by a hurricane in 1935.

 There are two land-based trails and a chain of lagoons for visitors to explore on this island.
 A panoramic view of the island and its profusion of plant and animal life can be gained from the observation tower at the end of the Golden Orb Trail, which leads visitors through five natural communities.

 Here you can find some of the best bonefishing in the Keys.
 Camping facilities overlook the Atlantic Ocean.
 67400 Overseas Highway, Mile Marker 67.5.

-There’s so much to see and do en route as well as in Marathon.
+There’s so much to see and do en route and in Marathon.
 Get a US Park Pass before leaving so you won’t miss out on the best attractions.

-If you’re traveling as a family, your kids will love visiting some of the US National Parks.
+If you’re traveling as a family, your kids will love visiting some U.S. National Parks.
 A road trip with stops that are both fun and educational – it’s a great combo.

 Bridges For The Best Photo Ops